 Rice or quinoa: Fluffy rice or nutty quinoa goes well to soak up the honey lime sauce.

-Steamed or Roasted Vegetables: Suggest asparagus, green beans or broccoli — all great side options that bring color and nutrition to the plate.
+Steamed or Roasted Vegetables: Go for asparagus, green beans or broccoli — all good options as sides that add some color and good nutrition to the plate.

-Mixed Green Salad: a simple salad of arugula, spinach, and cucumbers tossed with a citrus vinaigrette makes for a bright and fresh accompaniment.
+Mixed Green Salad: a bright and fresh accompaniment would be a simple salad of arugula, spinach and cucumbers, tossed in a citrus vinaigrette.

-Garlic Mashed Potatoes: Creamy garlic mashed potatoes are a comforting side dish that will fill you up and pair well with the salmon if you want something a little more substantial.
+Garlic Mashed Potatoes: Creamy garlic mashed potatoes are a hearty side that will fill you up and make a great match with the salmon if you’re looking for something a little more substantial.

 Storage and Reheating Tips:

 Got leftovers?
-Here’s how to store and reheat your baked salmon to ensure it stays flavorful.
+Here’s how to store and reheat your cooked salmon, to keep it tasting good.

-Refrigeration: If you have leftover salmon, store it in an airtight container and place in the refrigerator for up to 3 days.
+Refrigeration: Seal in an airtight container and refrigerate for up to 3 days if you have salmon leftovers.

-Freezing: Salmon freezes beautifully.
+To Freeze: Salmon freezes well.
 Put it in a container suitable for the freezer or wrap it tightly in foil and freeze it for up to 2 months.
-Refrigerate overnight to defrost, then reheat.
+Chill overnight to defrost; reheat.

-Reheating: If you have to reheat the salmon, it’s best to do so gently in a 300°F (150°C) oven, for about 10 minutes, or until warmed through.
-You could also microwave it on a low setting, but be careful not to overheat it, which can dry it out.
+Reheating: In the event you must reheat the salmon, it’s best to warm it gently in a 300-degree (150-degree) oven for about 10 minutes, or until heated through.
+You could also microwave it on a low setting, but don’t overheat it, which will dry it out.

 Variations:

-Here are a couple of ways to customize this recipe:
+Here are a few suggestions for how to adapt this recipe:

-Spicy Honey Lime Salmon: Spice up the honey lime garlic butter sauce with a sprinkle of red pepper flakes or a splash of sriracha.
+Spicy Honey Lime Salmon: Add some heat to the honey lime garlic butter sauce by stirring in a pinch of red pepper flakes or a splash of sriracha.

-Herb-Infused Butter: Trade out the parsley for fresh basil, thyme, or cilantro for a flavor-bending twist to the sauce.
+Herb-Infused Butter: Replace the parsley with any of fresh basil, thyme or cilantro for a flavor-bending twist to the sauce.

-Citrus Swap: Use lemon or orange in place of lime for a different citrusy taste.
-Lemon matches well with salmon, and orange brings a touch more sweetness.
+Citrus Substitute: Swap lemon or orange for lime for a different citrusy flavor.
+The lemon is a good match with salmon, while the orange adds a little more sweetness.

-Maple Lime Salmon: Swap honey for pure maple syrup for a darker, caramel-like sweetness to balance the lime and garlic flavors.
+Maple Lime Salmon: Replace honey with pure maple syrup for a deeper, caramel-like sweetness to offset the lime and garlic flavor.

 Conclusion: